-But because UNIX allows newlines to appear in any file name, agload will permit the files to be separated by NULL characters.
-If you want this, you must specify the -0 option (the numeral zero, not an uppercase o).
+Because UNIX allows newlines to appear in any file name, agload will permit the files to be separated by NULL characters.
+If you want this, you must specify the -0 option (the numeral zero, not an uppercase letter o).
 Here is an example:

 agload -0 test_db @null-separated-list-of-sources.txt

 Use the @file-name syntax when there are more source files than the shell will pass to agload as arguments.

 agload may load the sources in a different order than they appear in the command line.

 agload makes an attempt to optimize the dispatching of files for maximum use of loaders.

 agload might fail (meaning fail to successfully load all data from all the specified files) for various reasons, including hardware failure and network problems.
 The most common cause of failure is corrupted or invalid input files.